 All of these gifts are referred to as planned gifts because you are planning to provide the gift at a later date, and all of these gifts grant you membership in the Burnett Society – A giving society for individuals who support the university with a planned gift.

 Regardless of the method you choose, you may designate your gift to the area that matters the most to you and leave a legacy.
 If you've already made a planned gift, please share your plans with us.
 We'd love to hear your story.

-To learn more about the impact of the Burnett Society, please watch our video above.
-Here, members toured the greenhouse at the university’s Innovation Campus followed by a lunch at the Embassy Suites in Lincoln where they enjoyed hearing from several student scholarship recipients.
-Throughout the year, the Burnett Society brings members together for special events created with them in mind.
+To learn more about the impact of the Burnett Society, please watch the video above.
+At the 2019 Burnett Society luncheon, members enjoyed lunch at the UNL Lied Commons where they heard from Dr. Jeffrey Gold, UNO and UNMC Chancellor, and Llana Borrego, a first-generation college student and scholarship recipient.
+The program was followed by a tour of the UNMC College of Nursing Lincoln Division building.
+Throughout the year, the Burnett Society brings members together for special events such as this created with them in mind.